The movie was crazy

 Learning to structure doing nothing.
 For those individuals who look forward to retirement as a transitional period that may lead to self-change, the next life incubation period involves passage through a series of stages.
 But you won’t really understand these stages while you’re going through them.
 Only afterward.
 As the Danish existential philosopher Søren Kierkegaard put it, ‘we experience life forward and understand it backward.’
 So to make the best use of a period of being open to new possibilities, you need to have some intermediate structure and purpose.
 One way to do this is by signing up for classes at a community college or university to try out new interest areas, update your existing skills, gain new skills and to meet new people who can stimulate your thinking about the future.
 Going back to school gives you a little time structure and a way to use your mind.
 You will quickly discover both what appeals and does not appeal to you as well as some surprises concerning things you didn’t think you would like or would be good at.
 Another approach is to find an apprenticeship or volunteer intern opportunity to learn, up close, what it’s like to be, for example, a landscape designer (you’ll be doing some grunt work, at first), run a lady’s clothing store, teach math in a public school (as a teaching assistant), and so forth.
 A third activity involves setting up some informal job interviews with HR directors at businesses you think you might like to enter.
 This will give you practice when there’s not a lot a stake (like a real job for which you’ve applied).
 HR staff persons will review your resume and tell you what you might need to qualify as a viable candidate for some position with their company or they might tell you how, with your skills and experience, you could fit in to the company if and when a position opens up.

-Considering men (not) working.
+Transitioning for men.
 The sharp delineation of how retirement transitions vary by gender is blurring.
 In research from the NC Center for Creative Retirement’s Paths to Creative Retirement workshops, it was found that professional career women are encountering many of the same challenges as their male counterparts — fear over loss of role identity and power, diminished sense of purpose, decline in joie de vivre, and so on.
 Still, women appear to possess better social engagement skills than men.
 They are more likely to belong to clubs and civic organizations and have greater capacity to replace work-related friendship than do men.
 Lack of purpose, social outlets, and activity structure may lead men either to scramble back to the workforce, withdraw into isolating home projects, or sink into escapist activities such as TV watching, Internet surfing, or obsessive perusal of stock market reports.
 While keeping men busy, these compensatory strategies hardly qualify as steps toward a creative retirement.So, what’s the remedy?
 The goal is to expand social connectivity, purposeful activity, self-esteem through productive engagement, and overall enjoyment of life.
 Ways to get in motion might include: reading books about men’s life transitions (e.g., Sheehy’s Passages for Men, Jones’s The Elder Within: The Sources of Mature Masculinity, Bridges’ Transitions: Making Sense of Life’s Changes, Manheimer’s A Map to the End of Time: Wayfarings with Friends and Philosophers), joining a men’s group, enrolling in educational classes, scheduling breakfast or lunch conversations with friends and with family members, joining or reactivating membership in volunteer organizations, entering counseling or psychotherapy, seeing a career counselor about finding a meaningful second or third career, and exploring a spiritual practice (especially in groups).

 Expecting resistance and inertia.
 Here’s what they usually don’t tell you in advice books and articles about creative retirement transition-making: the process can be stressful.
 If you can remember some of the struggles of adolescence or early parenting or recovery from a physical injury or death of a loved one, then you know that growing through a major life transition takes time, effort, self-knowledge, help from others, rebuilding activities, faith and trust in one’s own capacity for self-renewal, and so on.
 I’ve used the phrase “vortex of nothingness” to talk about the sensation of free fall into the darkness of uncertainty and despair that is, paradoxically, also the exhilarating feeling of freedom, openness, and transcendence.
 Writing about self-change, Kierkegaard said “the way is not the problem, the problem is the way.”
 By which the enigmatic Dane meant that in our resistance to self-change (anxiety, stubborness, fatigue, habituation, blame), we may slowly discover the passage we had been seeking.
 You have to accept that, at times, you’re going to be stuck at a crossroads or bound up by a contradiction.
 Take the example of choice making.
 Deliberation over choices benefits from gaining information and knowledge, but it also requires an act of will and self-determination.
 Choice making may also involve letting go of earlier decisions, and putting yourself into a stance of receptivity — which can seem the opposite of willful action.
 So there you are in the paradoxical position of wondering whether to go charging up the mountain or sitting in contemplation under a tree in the surrounding hills.
 The trick, paradoxically, is to do both; to embrace contraries.